Rainyfish/FASRGAN-and-Fs-SRGAN/README.md

 The super-resolution results of our models can be download at [Link](https://pan.baidu.com/s/16XF1_-DsWv9r6qbm-cE9mw), and the extracted code is "5lpi".
 The code will be released upon the acceptance of the paper.

-## Slide
-**FASRGAN-and-Fs-SRGAN** is the slide of our method.
-You can also download it from [Link](https://github.com/Rainyfish/FASRGAN-and-Fs-SRGAN/blob/master/FASRGAN-and-Fs-SRGAN.pptx)

 ## Experiment comparisons
 ### Quantitative comparisons on Urban100 between our methods and state-of-the-art methods